Darbar (film): Critical response

-Economics
+Box office

 Pre-release revenue

 The film's pre-release rights for Darbar were sold for ₹220 crore.
 Tamil Nadu theatrical rights of the film were sold for ₹60 crore, rights in Kerala were sold for ₹6 crore.

 Box office

 India

 Darbar earned ₹18 crore in Tamil Nadu on its first day of release.
 It grossed ₹135 crore at the domestic box office in the first 11 days of its release.
-After its theatrical run, in Kerala and Karnataka it collected ₹8 crore and ₹24 crore respectively.
-It earned around ₹23 crore from Andhra Pradesh and Telangana, and around ₹15 crore from the Hindi version.
+After its theatrical run, in Kerala and Karnataka it collected ₹18–20 crore and ₹35 crore respectively.
+It earned around ₹30 crore from Andhra Pradesh and Telangana, and around ₹15 crore from the Hindi version.

 Other territories

 Darbar grossed over ₹200 crore worldwide in the 11 days after its release.
 The film grossed on its opening day in the United States.
 In its opening weekend, Darbar earned $1 million (₹7.09 crore) in the US.
 Darbar earned approximately ₹70 crore in the overseas market in the first 11 days of its release.

+Darbar entered the Top Five of the worldwide box office for the weekend ending 12 January 2020, following an estimated global opening of US$21.2 million.

+Darbar has topped box office charts in several countries, including Malaysia, the UAE, the USA, Australia, New Zealand, and Singapore.

+Trade reports indicate that Darbar has taken the No. 1 spot at the Malaysian box office within just a few days of release.
+Even without counting certain Indian-owned cinemas, the film remains firmly at No. 1.

+Besides Malaysia, Darbar is also delivering a strong performance at the Australian box office.
+In just 10 days, the film has collected $4,818,772 (approximately ₹23 crore) and continues to hold the top position.

 Re-release in Japan

 Darbar was re-released as Dalbar Revenge, in Japan's theatre chain MKC Plex on 16 July 2021, and ran with a full house for a week.
 The film was supposed to be screened until 21 July but its run was extended to the end of July.
 According to some reports, it ran until August in some cities.
 According to Sify:

 Multiple shows are being added for [Darbar] in Japan.
 Huge demand for tickets there.
 Distributors are very happy with the profits ...
 According to reports, the movie has created quite a rage among fans.
 This is likely to be screened in more cities such as Kyoto, Nagoya, and Niigata, among others.

 According to media reports, Darbar grossed ¥230 million in Japan.
 The film earned approximately ₹15 crore.
-Darbar is the second-highest-grossing film for Rajinikanth in Japan after Muthu.
+Darbar is the second-highest-grossing film for Rajinikanth in Japan after Muthu and fourth-highest grossing Indian film in Japan.